 This wasn’t a new question.
 We investigated alternatives a few years ago, but were frustrated by lack of choice and the questionable environmental credentials of biodegradable plastics.
 Now, things are going to change.
 As ever, the simplest plan is often the best and credit for this one must go to our production manager, Neil.
 It’s not quite ready yet, but you will start to see our new packaging being rolled out over the summer months.
 If you receive a sleeveless box please do tell us what you think any feedback, good or bad, would be very welcome

-We’re not about to make unrealistic claims of being ‘plastic free’, as the flower food sachet is plastic to protect the powder from moisture (and we would have a job persuading our pickers to part with their plastic wellies and waterproofs), but we are seriously committed to making changes that will lead us towards being free of unnecessary plastics.
+We’re not about to make unrealistic claims of being ‘totally plastic free’, as the flower food sachet is plastic to protect the powder from moisture there are alternatives on the market but we are yet to be convinced of their environmental credentials.
+Also we do use some single use plastics in the production of our flowers.
+On top of that we would have a job persuading our pickers to part with their plastic wellies and waterproofs!
+But we're seriously committed to making changes that will lead us towards being free of unnecessary plastics.